 Walters graduated from La Salle University with a Bachelor of Arts in broadcast journalism.
 While in school, he was eager to learn everything in journalism from print and digital to broadcast.
 Having multi-platform experience allowed him to obtain both an Executive Producer/Anchor position for the television show (SportsLine) and a sports editor role for the school newspaper (The Collegian).
 His thirst for practical learning led him to several successful internships with the Philadelphia Eagles, CBS Sports Network and WABC-TV in New York.

 In his spare time, he enjoys reading, watching movies, speaking to kids, working out and spending time with family and friends.
 He’s also a big television show junkie: Game of Thrones, The Wire, Breaking Bad, Narcos, Walking Dead, Insecure, House of Cards – you name it.

-Justin is an active member of The National Association of Black Journalists and Kappa Alpha Psi Fraternity, Inc and the National Academy of Television Arts and Sciences.
+Justin is an active member of The National Association of Black Journalists, Kappa Alpha Psi Fraternity, Inc and the National Academy of Television Arts and Sciences.

 He aspires to inspire.
 His main goal is to break the glass ceiling and leave a footprint for other journalists to follow.